 4. Make those Adjectives Interesting, Entertaining, Fascinating, Killer, Cool, Appealing, Charming, Strange, Beautiful, Charming, Unique, Stimulating, Tempting, Catchy, and, if you can, Titillating!

 Why?
 Because interesting words create interest – precisely the thing you’re trying to pique with your blog headlines and email subject lines.

 What’s more, since you will be keeping things short and sweet, you have fewer words with which to make an impact.
 Therefore, choosing impactful words will redress the balance and make your headlines leap out.

 5. Use a Headline Analyser

-This is the digital age, so of course there are a number of free online tools you can use to improve your headlines and email subject lines.
+This is the digital age, so of course there are a number of free online tools you can use to write catchy headlines, email subject lines and improve your already existing headline formulas.
 This ensures you’re doing everything you can to make your content marketing strategy as strong as possible.

 Simply copy and paste your headline into the search field and hit enter.
 You’re then presented with a breakdown of what’s working and what’s not with your headline – you’ll even be given a score out of 100.